Iselinklementin/portfolio-gamehub/README.md

-This is my first project when I started my studies on Noroff.
+This was my first project when I started my studies on Noroff.

 Gamehub is a cross-course project and had different criterea to submission.